-1. Run or bike along Kelly Drive, an 8.45 mile path along the Schuylkill River!
+1. Run or bike along Kelly Drive, an 8.45-mile path along the Schuylkill River!

 2. Enjoy fresh and quick stir fry, salads, and fruit and honey snacks at honeygrow!

-3. Want to get away from all of the cars of the city while you run this summer?
+3. Want to get away from all of the cars in the city while you run this summer?
 Run along the West River Drive over the weekends when the city closes off MLK, Jr. Drive to any car traffic!